Updated: Jan 26

 Yesterday I enacted my new crisis plan.
 This plan includes a list of friends I have previously and specifically asked to verify, “if I tell you I need help, will you believe me?”

 I asked for help and the cavalry arrived.
 At first, I just explained what was wrong and was told it’s okay to cry, so I did.
-I. Then I was told everything is going to be okay, because you need to hear it will be okay.
-Later, the cavalry brought so many donuts, along with wine and take-out.
+Then I was told everything is going to be okay, because you need to hear it will be okay.
+The cavalry brought so many donuts, along with wine and take-out.

 The cavalry also gave me a hug.